ReDI-School/js-berlin-2019-fall/slides/lesson6.md

 let person = {};
 ```

-We put any values with their names in the `{}`, these values are written as a pair `property: value`
+We put any values with their names in the `{}`, these values are written as a pair:

+`property: value`

 ```js
 let person = {